Hadouken: Reception

-Eurogamer's Wesley Yin-Poole claimed that most players of a "certain generation" had "ingrained in [their] psyche".
+Eurogamer's Wesley Yin-Poole claimed that most players of a "certain generation" had the move "ingrained in [their] psyche".
 Both Yin-Poole and The Escapist author Earnest Cavalli compare moves from non-Street Fighter games to the Hadouken technique.
-GamesRadar included "Hadouken!" in their list of the 100 best video game quotes.
 The PlayStation 4 received a "viral teaser" which featured a fake taxi service called Hadouken Cabs.
 A card in Street Fighter-themed Monopoly game was based on the Hadouken.

-Game Informer's Kyle Hilliard included the Hadouken's cameo in Mega Man X in his list of his five favourite video game Easter eggs.
-He claimed that this was in part due to the fact that without Internet at the time, which prevented him from verifying whether it was true.
+Game Informer's Kyle Hilliard included the Hadouken's cameo in Mega Man X in his list of his five favorite video game Easter eggs.
+He claimed that this was in part because without Internet at the time, he was unable to verify whether the Easter egg really existed.
 GamesRadar featured it in his list of the 100 best video game Easter eggs.